WTF-Design/concrete-ui-tweaks/README.md

 - May be documented at some point

 ## Changelog
+1.4.20240717
+- Improve the look and feel of 9.x dev doc TOCs at https://documentation.concretecms.org/9-x/developers/

 1.3.20240312
 - To counteract unwanted password manager auto-fills on user profile pages, restore original field values after a small delay.